Lavender oil is a famous liniment. It’s used in perfume and to heal small ailments. There are two ways to make oil from lavender:

 - or steep lavender flowers in another type of oil.

-Both methods extract lavender oil, though the result is a bit different for each.
+Both methods extract lavender oil, though the resulting product is different for each.

 Two types of lavender oil?